survivejs/webpack-book/manuscript/handling_styles/05_linting.md

 T> The `enforce` idea is discussed in greater detail at the *Loader Definitions* chapter.

+W> If you get `Module build failed: Error: No configuration provided for ...` kind of error, check your *.stylelintrc*.

 ## *stylelint-webpack-plugin*

 [stylelint-webpack-plugin](https://www.npmjs.com/package/stylelint-webpack-plugin) is an alternate way to achieve the same result.
 Its greatest advantage over the setup above is that it will follow possible `@import` statements you might have in your styling.